-ENGL 2113 is called Composition Skills.
+ENGL 2113 is called Intermediate Composition & Grammar.
 It is offered every semester: fall, spring, summer I, and summer II.
-It is also available to distance students.
+There are also online sections available.

 What is the nature of the course ENGL 2113?

-ENGL 2113, Composition Skills, is designed to build skill in clear and forceful composition and in standard usage.
+ENGL 2113, Intermediate Composition & Grammar, is designed to build skill in clear and forceful composition and in standard usage.
 Passing the course requires passing a final test in usage and writing a satisfactory final essay graded by the same standards as the Writing Proficiency Examination.

 Who may take the course?

-Students may enroll in ENGL 2113, Composition Skills, after completing 60 semester hours of university credit (junior standing) and after passing ENGL 1113 and 1123, Rhetoric and Composition.Passing ENGL 2113 fulfills the Writing Proficiency Requirement.
+Students may enroll in ENGL 2113, Intermediate Composition & Grammar, after completing 60 semester hours of university credit (junior standing) and after passing ENGL 1113 and 1123, Rhetoric and Composition or the Communications Core .Passing ENGL 2113 fulfills the Writing Proficiency Requirement.
 Students who fail the Writing Proficiency Examination must enroll in and pass ENGL 2113 to fulfill the Writing Proficiency Requirement before or immediately subsequent to completing their 90th semester hour.